 If you have the “COM Add-in” version you will also need to open your Windows Control Panel, select Programs & Features and uninstall (right click) the ParticiPoll executable there too.

-Norton AV says ParticiPoll is a security threat – what should I do?
+My anti-virus software says ParticiPoll is a security threat

 I have Kaspersky AV and my PowerPoint 2013 keeps crashing out